gracelang/language/spec.md

 --------

-A class is a method whose body is treated as an object constructor that is executed every time that the class is invoked.
+A class is a method whose body is treated as an object constructor that is executed every time the class is invoked.
 The class returns the newly-created object.
 For example,

     class catColoured(c) named (n) {